Raging Bull (roller coaster): Reception

 Raging Bull has been generally well received by guests and critics.
 In the coaster's inaugural year, American Coaster Enthusiasts member Ron Magen praised the ride's airtime and remarked, "This ride is fantastic...
 It's really smooth and has almost no down time.
 I'd place it in my top three."
 Paul Ruben, editor of the amusement park magazine Park World, commended the ride's speed, likening the experience to "a dog with its head out of a car window".
 In 2002, Joseph Lopez of the Northwest Herald described the ride as "smooth as silk" and noted that he, along with several other guests, regarded Raging Bull as the park's best coaster at the time.
 However, others have since criticized the ride in comparison to newer coasters of the same model.
 Some riders report a preference for the coaster's experience in the back row, noting enhanced sensations during the initial drop; in the back row of a roller coaster, riders typically crest the lift hill at a higher speed, resulting in increased airtime.

 In Raging Bull's opening year, Six Flags Great America's attendance reached 3.1 million – a seven percent increase over the previous year, boosting the park from nineteenth to eighteenth most-visited amusement park in North America.
 Connie Costello, the park's public relations manager, reported "a phenomenal reaction" to the coaster, describing it as the park's most successful ride since Batman: The Ride opened in 1992.
 She additionally commented that the coaster was drawing large crowds from across the Midwest.

-From 1999 to 2022, Raging Bull consistently ranked among the top fifty steel roller coasters in Amusement Today's Golden Ticket Awards every year the poll was run.
+From 1999 to 2022, Raging Bull consistently ranked among the top fifty steel roller coasters in Amusement Todays Golden Ticket Awards every year the poll was run.
 It debuted at position fourteen in 1999 before peaking at number nine in 2005.